+For those looking to fly to the Pyrenees there are a number of options to choose from.
 The closest major airport to the Pyrenees is Toulouse Blagnac which is well connected to other destinations within Europe and internationally.
 Bordeaux airport is a little further away but is an also an option to get to the Pyrenees.

 Toulouse Blagnac airport is connected to the city via both tram and bus.
 Travel times on the tram are 30 mins and, on the bus, 20 mins.
 If you plan to catch a train from Toulouse the bus from the airport is the better option as it stops at the train station.
 If you are driving to the Pyrenees access to the A64, the main route to the Pyrenees, is relatively easy as the airport is on the same side of the city.

 Bordeaux airport is connected to the city via bus only.
 There is a dedicated bus that takes you directly to the train station or a bus that takes you into the city centre with multiple stops on the way.
 The airport sits on the outskirts of the city making access by car straight forward.
 The A65 is the main route into the Pyrenees from Bordeaux.

 Within the Pyrenees there are smaller airports at Pau and Lourdes/Tarbes.
 Pau is primarily for domestic flights within France while Lourdes/Tarbes offers European destinations as well.
 Flights to and from these airports are much less frequent than either Toulouse or Bordeaux but still worth looking at.
 Both airports sit a short distance from town but public transport is available to get you to where you are going.